• Skip to primary navigation

 Instructions

-• In a large mixing bowl, add all of the wet ingredients together and whisk until homogenized liquid forms.
+• In a large mixing bowl, combine all of the wet ingredients and whisk until a homogenized liquid forms.
 Set the wet ingredients aside.

 • When ready, in a separate mixing bowl, add the dry ingredients.
 Whisk to combine.

 • Finally, heat a large skillet over medium-low heat.
-I find that almond flour pancakes do not thrive on high-heat.
+Almond flour pancakes do not thrive on high heat.
 Once heated, dollop or spray grease of choice all over the pan.
-Next, add about 1/3 cup of batter ( I like to use my measuring cup for this part).
+Next, add about ⅓ cups of batter (I like using my measuring cup for this part).

-• Then, cook for about 2 minutes or until the bottom is nicely golden brown.
+• Then, cook for about 2 minutes until the bottom is golden brown.
 Flip and continue to cook for an additional minute.

 • Repeat the process until all pancakes have been made.